 Prophet Muhammad PBUH said, that among the things that have been permitted in Islam, divorce is undoubtedly the worst.
 Unless absolutely necessary, divorce should be avoided.

 With the proper attitude and the right Islamic spirit, you must only seek divorce in unavoidable circumstances.
 The reason divorce is so hated is that it brings dire consequences and scars families.

 Divorce leads to intense emotional and psychological scars.
 Taking all these into consideration, Islam considers marriage as a dignified contract.
 Islam recommends all Muslims to get married in the name of Allah SWT and keep marriage intact.
 A sound marriage is the foundation of a prosperous family.

-Below are top 5 reasons for divorce.
+Below are the top 5 reasons for divorce.
 Divorce is never desirable, but under certain circumstances, divorce becomes inevitable

-If either the husband or the wife denied before marriage that he or she consumed alcohol or any other forms of illegal substance, then this can act as a legitimate reason to ask for divorce.
+If either the husband or the wife denied before marriage that he or she consumed alcohol or any other form of illegal substance, then this can act as a legitimate reason to ask for divorce.

 2. Infidelity in Marriage

 The building block of marriage is to have trust and confidence among the husband and wife.
 If either the husband or the wife cannot remain committed to each other and cannot preserve their chastity, then divorce may be the only option.
 When a marriage leads to infidelity, then the relationship cannot be restored.

 3. Unable to serve the purpose of Marriage